riverspirit/slot-game/README.md

     yarn webpack

-PS: I haven't added a build step that creates a distributable version of the app and puts it in a folder.
+PS: I haven't added a build step that creates a separate distributable version of the app (which is usually put in a `dist` folder).

 ## Development